 This step is needed (!), even when you are going to use the same password for root as for your only user.
 Just type it in twice, also for Root.

-Enter a user name (lower case letters only), choose the default shell (bash/zsh/fish) and provide the password(s)!
+Enter a user name (lower case letters only), choose the default shell (bash, fish or zsh) and provide the password(s)!

 With this, we are in fact DONE!

-If you like you can now in the Main Menu use 4.
-Review Configuration Files, which will look for available config files in the new system and offer the opportunity to open and edit them with text editor nano:
+If you like you can double check the installed configuration using 2.5.
+Review Configuration Files one level up in the menu tree, which will look for available config files in the new system and offer the opportunity to open and edit them with text editor nano:

-Before quitting, the installer will perform a final check of some vital parts of the installation and will tell us if maybe we skipped or forget something important, like if we didn't define a root password or not install a bootloader and the likes.
+Before quitting, the installer will perform a final check of some vital parts of the installation and will tell us if maybe we skipped or forgot something important, like if we didn’t define a root password or not install a bootloader and the like.

 We will finally also have the choice to save the installation log to the target’s root directory.